daxa-ai/pebblo/docs/gh_pages/docs/config.md

   ![Pebblo Reports](../static/img/report-comparision.png)

-- `outputDir`: Defines the directory where generated reports will be saved.
+- `cacheDir`: Sets the directory where pebblo stores metadata, generated reports, and other temporary files.
+Default value is `~/.pebblo`.
+- `outputDir`: Deprecated.
+Use `cacheDir` instead.

 ### Classifier